-For each pound of fairly traded coffee, chocolate, tea, and foods Brethren purchase through the Coffee Project, 20 cents per pound goes to the Project's Small Farmer Fund, supporting an small farmer projects like introducing sweet potato farming with the Twa Pygmies in the Democratic Republic of the congo, as well as supporting small water projects in Nigeria.
-That amounted to $1,421.43 in 2012 alone!
+For each pound of fairly traded coffee, chocolate, tea, and foods Brethren purchase through the Coffee Project, 20 cents per pound goes to the Project's Small Farmer Fund.
+That amounted to $1,271.45 in 2014 alone!

 The central emphasis of the Church of the Brethren is a commitment to follow Christ in simple obedience, to be faithful disciples in the modern world.
 As do most other Christians, the Brethren believe in God as Creator and loving Sustainer.
 They emphasize the principles of peace and reconciliation, simple living, integrity of speech, family values, and service to neighbors near and far.
 The Global Food Crisis Fund (GFCF) is the primary way that the Church of the Brethren assists hungry people in developing food security.
 Since 1983, GFCF has provided grants upwards of $400,000 annually to community development programs in 32 countries.
 GFCF seeks to: invest in small-scale economic development; join efforts to improve diet and health practices; champion soil conservation; and promote awareness-raising and advocacy on hunger issues.